Eremenko's conjecture, wandering Lakes of Wada, and maverick points: Scaffolding

 \section{Scaffolding}

-Both the function $f$ constructed in Theorem~\ref{thm:eremenkocounterexample} and that constructed in Theorem~\ref{thm:main} will be constructed using a sequence of unbounded horizontal strips $(S_j)_{j=0}^{\infty}$ and $(T_j)_{j=0}^{\infty}$, such that $S_j$ is mapped univalently over $S_{j+1}$ and $T_{j+1}$.
+The functions whose existence is asserted in Theorems~\ref{thm:eremenkocounterexample} and~\ref{thm:main} will both be constructed using a sequence of unbounded horizontal strips $(S_j)_{j=0}^{\infty}$ and $(T_j)_{j=0}^{\infty}$, such that $S_j$ is mapped univalently over $S_{j+1}$ and $T_{j+1}$.
 (See Figure~\ref{fig:strips}.)
 Our wandering set $K$ starts out in the strip $T_0$, maps into $S_0$ and from there into $T_1$, then back into $S_0$ and on to $T_2$ via $S_1$, and so on.
 The crucial step happens at the time

 when $f^{N_j}(K)$ is in $T_j$, and is mapped back inside $S_0$ by $f$.
 (By convention, $N_0\defeq 0$.)

 Similarly as in the proof of Theorem~\ref{thm:uniform}, $f$ is the limit of a sequence of functions $(f_j)_{j=0}^{\infty}$ constructed using approximation theory.
 We have to ensure that all these functions share the mapping behaviour on the strips $(S_j)$ described above.
 This can be achieved using Lemma~\ref{lem:approx1} together with Arakelyan's theorem.